Philip-Green/Room-Service-demo/README.md

 # Room-Service-demo
-This a first person survival horror game demo.
+This is a first person survival horror game demo.